Dispelling Three Popular Myths About Alzheimer's

-Alzheimer’s disease has been on the minds of many in recent weeks, after the events marking National Alzheimer’s Awareness Month in November and Bill Gates’s recent investment in the Dementia Discovery Fund to find a cure.
+Alzheimer’s disease has been on the minds of many in recent years, particularly after Bill Gates’ large investment in the Dementia Discovery Fund to find a cure.

-The timing of this intensified focus provides an opportunity for each of us to reflect on the importance of our own brain health — and to consider the benefits of kicking off 2018 with a goal to boost brain health and minimize our risk of Alzheimer’s.
-In service of that goal, during each week in January, I will share a different science-backed strategy that has been shown to reduce the risk of Alzheimer’s.
+This intensified focus provides an opportunity for each of us to reflect on the importance of our own brain health—and to consider the benefits of setting a goal to boost brain health and minimize our risk of Alzheimer’s.
+In service of that goal, during each week this month, I will share a different science-backed strategy that has been shown to reduce the risk of Alzheimer’s.
 This Brain Boosting Plan will also include practical, engaging tips to put the strategies into action in your daily life.

 But first, let’s correct a few myths that often unwittingly prevent us from engaging in behaviors that build better brain health and lower our risk of Alzheimer’s: